-Plus, these breakfast musubis are also really easy to customize!
+These breakfast musubis are also really easy to customize!
 You can level them up with bacon and avocado for a full spam breakfast or you can make them vegetarian by swapping out the spam for an oyster mushroom or tofu.
-I’ve listed some customizable options for you below.
-If you are looking for more easy on-the-go snacks, check out our Tuna onigiri, Korean rice balls, or Vietnamese spring rolls.
+Check out great ways to customize this musubi below!
+And if you are looking for more easy on-the-go snacks, check out our Tuna onigiri, Korean rice balls, or Vietnamese spring rolls.

 Ingredients